dusancoko/choxslider/README.md

 new ChoxSlider(_CSS selector_);

-This will initialize the slider root element which will search all children elements with 'item' class.
-Also element will search elements with class 'previous' and 'next'
+This will initialize the slider root element which will search for all children elements with 'item' class.
+Also element will also search for children elements with class 'previous' and 'next'